OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-17.md

 ## 1 Chronicles 17:20

-> Lord, there is none like You,
+> Lord, there is no one like You,
 > nor is there any God besides You,
 > according to all that we have heard with our ears.